sakethyalamanchili/Health-Scribe/DEPLOYMENT.md

-# Deployment Guide for Project Asha
+# Deployment Guide for CareGuide

 ## Deploying to Streamlit Cloud

-Streamlit Cloud is the easiest way to deploy your Project Asha application for the hackathon.
+Streamlit Cloud is the easiest way to deploy your CareGuide application for the hackathon.

 ### Prerequisites